techidaily/site-facebook-video-recording/source/_posts/new-maximizing-facebook-favorites-perfecting-square-video-crafting.md

 ## Part 1: Why you should choose square videos

 Do you have any idea about when should you go square for Facebook videos?
-These videos occupy around [78% extra space of the mobile feed or News feed](https://www.adweek.com/digital/instagrams-box-shaped-videos-are-influencing-facebook-marketers-172490/)than landscape ones which makes it an ultimate choice for Instagram and Facebook videos.
+These videos occupy around [78% extra space of the mobile feed or News feed](https://www.adweek.com/digital/instagrams-box-shaped-videos-are-influencing-facebook-marketers-172490/) than landscape ones which makes it an ultimate choice for Instagram and Facebook videos.

 According to the social media management application Buffer, [square videos and letterbox videos (1:1) format scored better](https://blog.bufferapp.com/square-video-vs-landscape-video) in recent ads over social media accounts.
 The average views, engagements, and completion rate on mobile devices yielded the said result.